evannicholas/CS2006P/README.txt

 The following(s) are the modules to be installed for running the scripts and notebook along with their installation command:
  	1. Wordcloud - pip install wordcloud
+	2. matplotlib 1.20.3 (optional) - pip install matplotlib 1.20.3
+Note: 2. is optional as the scripts can be run without this installation, more specifically this particular
+      version of matplotlib if matplotlib is already installed.
+However, not installing this version may cause the graphs generated to have unexpected result such as missing headings with error.
+During development this version seems to give rise to the least unexpected result, so it is highly recommended to install this possibly older version.

 To perform the automated data cleaning and refining:
 1. move current directory to "code"